 Creating Opportunities for Women

 Creating opportunities for women is deeply embedded in our culture.
 From store managers to brand CEOs, women have long played an important role in running and growing each of our brands.
-Women make up over 70% of our employees, serve as a majority of our global store managers and serve equally as our brand leaders.
+Women make up over 75% of our employees, serve as a majority of our global store managers and serve equally on our leadership teams.
 We strongly believe that our commitment to equality for women gives us a competitive advantage, it helps us attract top talent, increase engagement and retention, and connect with our customers, a majority of whom are women.